 3. Mercury 7 Astronauts

-Though many of today’s daredevils get some serious air, it’s hard to beat the original U.S. astronauts, plucked from obscurity at the dawn of the space age.
+Though many of today’s daredevils get some serious air, it’s hard to beat the original U.S. astronauts, plucked from obscurity to become national heroes at the dawn of the space age.
 The application process itself was daunting enough: After extensive tests that included subjecting “finalists” to hours on a treadmill or tilt table, the original 500 applicants were whittled down to seven men considered to be the finest human physical specimens with genius-level IQs: Alan Shepard, Gus Grissom (later killed during a pre-launch test), John Glenn, Scott Carpenter, Wally Schirra, Gordon Cooper and Deke Slayton.
 Spaceflight today may seem routine, with private companies offering spots on space flights to civilians, but at the time, the Mercury program’s goal was simple: to see if man could survive spaceflight.

 2. Alain Robert